-To summarize, these WordPress vs Drupal comparisons tell us that the former is perhaps the most popular CMS.
+To summarize, this WordPress vs Drupal comparison tells us that the former is perhaps the most popular CMS.

 This discussion comes down to the main question: which one to choose, Drupal or WordPress?
 Is WordPress better than Drupal?
 Or is Drupal better than WordPress?